bmeurant/technical-docs/software-architecture/architectural-patterns/saga.md

 ## Compensating Transactions

 Compensating transactions are a fundamental aspect of the Saga pattern.
 They are operations designed to semantically undo the effects of previously completed steps in a distributed transaction if a later step fails.
-This ensures that the system can revert to a consistent state without relying on traditional distributed ACID transactions.
+This ensures that the system can revert to a consistent state without relying on traditional distributed [[acid|ACID transactions]].

 For a detailed explanation, refer to the dedicated page: [[compensating-transaction|Compensating Transaction Pattern]].